Canon 60D vs R6

 An illustration of the physical size and weight of the Canon 60D and the Canon R6 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon R6 is notably smaller (12 percent) than the Canon 60D.
-Moreover, the Canon R6 is markedly lighter (10 percent) than the 60D.
+Moreover, the R6 is markedly lighter (10 percent) than the 60D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

-Concerning battery life, the 60D gets 1100 shots out of its LP-E6 battery, while the Canon R6 can take 360 images on a single charge of its LP-E6NH power pack.
-The power pack in the Canon R6 can be charged via the USB port, which can be very convenient when travelling.
+Concerning battery life, the 60D gets 1100 shots out of its LP-E6 battery, while the R6 can take 360 images on a single charge of its LP-E6NH power pack.
+The power pack in the R6 can be charged via the USB port, which can be very convenient when travelling.